lmnt-com/haste/docs/tf/haste_tf/LayerNormGRU.md

 )
 ```

-Initialize the parameters of the LSTM layer.
+Initialize the parameters of the GRU layer.

 #### Arguments: